 Pymunk is a easy-to-use pythonic 2d physics library

 Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
-Perfect when you need 2d physics in your game, demo or other application!
 It is built on top of the very capable 2d physics library Chipmunk.

 In the normal case pymunk can be installed with pip: